Amsterdam Metro: Ticketing system

-The OV-chipkaart, a nationwide contactless smart card system, is the only valid form of ticket on the metro system.
-It replaced the so-called strippenkaart system on 27 August 2009, after the two systems had run parallel since 2006.
-Ticket barriers have been installed in all metro stations, with free-standing card readers where platforms are shared with train or tram lines.
-Amstelveen Line light rail stations are only equipped with free-standing card readers.
+The OV-chipkaart, a nationwide contactless smart card system, is the primary form of ticketing on the metro system.
+It replaced the strippenkaart system on 27 August 2009, after the two systems had operated in parallel since 2006.
+Ticket barriers have been installed in all metro stations, with free-standing card readers provided at locations where platforms are shared with train or tram lines.